peppial/csharp-questions/csharp_mid_level_quiz.md

-# Mid-Level C# Quiz Questions
+# Mid+ Level C# Quiz Questions

-Test your intermediate C# knowledge with these carefully selected questions covering important concepts like async/await, LINQ, generics, inheritance, and more.
+Test your Mid+ C# knowledge with these carefully selected questions covering important concepts like async/await, LINQ, generics, inheritance, and more.

-## Question 1: Array Reference vs Value
+---

-What's the output?
+###### 1. What's the output?

 ```csharp
 class Program